zxj8806/SSDDPM-SGT/README.md

-This repository includes the source code of "**Biologically-Inspired Sparse-Spike Diffusion Modeling for Effective Node Classification and Link Prediction on Graphs**"
+This repository includes the source code of "**Biologically-Inspired Sparse-Spike Diffusion Modeling for Effective Representation Learning on Graphs**"

 ## 🗻 Install: